 - staticcall()

-Not testing explicitly whether these calls fail could lead to unexpected behavior in the caller contract.
+Not testing explicitly for the return value could lead to unexpected behavior in the caller contract.

 See also [SWC-104](https://swcregistry.io/docs/SWC-104) in [[swcregistry]],